 Heating and Cooling

 The College turns the heat on each year when the outside temperatures drop below 55 degrees on a regular basis.
 Since it is based on weather, the timing varies from year to year but typically happens in October.

 During the NYC heating season (Oct 1 – May 31), the College tries to maintain interior room temperatures in a range of 68-70 degrees.

-In buildings with central air conditioning (Sulzberger, Sulzberger Tower, Plimpton, Elliott, and Cathedral Gardens), AC is no longer available when the building is switched to heating mode.
+In buildings with seasonal central air conditioning (Sulzberger, Sulzberger Tower, Plimpton, and Elliott), AC is no longer available when the building is switched to heating mode.

 Please follow these helpful hints to help ensure heat in your room:

 - Close windows and doors to prevent drafts and heat loss.

 - If you are having trouble closing a window or if you feel air entering around a window, please see below for how to submit a work order and/or call the Facilities office.

 - Keep radiators clear of furniture, bedding, and clothing to allow unrestricted air flow around your radiator.
 This helps keep warm air circulating and distributes heat throughout the room.

 My radiator isn't warm, how do I turn it on?

 In buildings with steam radiators, the radiators are not warm continuously.
 The steam cycles on and off throughout the day.
 If your radiator is not hot after heat is turned on to the rest of the building, please contact the Facilities office for support (see below).

 In buildings with central heating & cooling, the heating unit has a dial to turn on a fan to circulate heat.
 Please note that as with traditional radiators (see above), the heat cycles on and off throughout the day based on the outside temperature.